 You have a valid temporary residence status in Canada

 Individuals with valid temporary resident status who have received their Acknowledgement of Receipt (AOR) letter can proceed to apply for an open work permit.
-The application process is conducted online via the IRCC secure account.
+The application process is fully online.

 Eligibility for Applying Without an AOR